[5 MIN READ]

-Have digital newsletters, magazines and social media taken over your computer, phone and tablet?
+Have digital newsletters, magazines and social media started to consume your computer, phone and tablet?
 Information overload is one of the more draining forms of clutter.
-You don’t have to cut yourself off from the world altogether, but setting some limits to the onslaught of information you receive daily can reduce your stress level and improve your peace of mind.
+You don’t have to cut yourself off from the world altogether, but setting some limits to the onslaught of information you receive daily can reduce your stress level and give you better mental health.

-- Unsubscribe to any newsletters, magazines, podcasts or RSS feeds that you no longer enjoy or need.
+- Unsubscribe from any newsletters, magazines, podcasts or RSS feeds that you no longer enjoy or need.

 - Delete any files and programs you don’t need on your computer.
 Purge no-longer-used icons from your desktop.
 Get rid of all the unread, unwanted emails in your inbox.

 The demands on your time and attention can be never-ending.
 Reducing your non-essential commitments is one of the most effective ways you can declutter your life.

 - Create a list of priorities, and then schedule your time accordingly.
 Re-evaluate the list regularly to ensure it’s still an accurate reflection of what you consider most important.

 - Say no to volunteer activities that take a lot of time and bring limited value to your life.

 - Make time for yourself.
 While you’re paring down your to-do list, don’t skimp on the time you set aside to refresh, relax and restore.

 While you may be tempted to accomplish all of the above through a New Year’s resolution, Dr. Manns advises against that.
 She says that New Year’s resolutions can often lead people to feel like they’ve failed if they haven’t met their goal, and then give up with a low sense of self-esteem.